hyperledger/indy-hipe/text/message-type-spec-guidelines/README.md

 #### Avoid names with special characters

 Technically, attribute names can be any valid json key (except prefixed with @, as mentioned above).
 Practically, you should avoid using special characters, including those that need to be escaped.
 Underscores and dashes [_,-] are totally acceptable, but you should avoid quotation marks, punctuation, and other symbols.
+Avoiding special characters in family and attribute names will ease the development process in various programming languages.

 #### Use attributes consistently across message families